isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_byte_release"></a>tx_byte_release

-Wydawanie bajtów z powrotem do puli pamięci
+Zwalnianie bajtów z powrotem do puli pamięci

 ### <a name="prototype"></a>Prototype